Sybil attack: Description

 The Sybil attack in computer security is an attack wherein a reputation system is subverted by creating multiple identities.
 A reputation system's vulnerability to a Sybil attack depends on how cheaply identities can be generated, the degree to which the reputation system accepts inputs from entities that do not have a chain of trust linking them to a trusted entity, and whether the reputation system treats all entities identically.
 As of 2012, evidence showed that large-scale Sybil attacks could be carried out in a very cheap and efficient way in extant realistic systems such as BitTorrent Mainline DHT.

 An entity on a peer-to-peer network is a piece of software that has access to local resources.
 An entity advertises itself on the peer-to-peer network by presenting an identity.
 More than one identity can correspond to a single entity.
 In other words, the mapping of identities to entities is many to one.
 Entities in peer-to-peer networks use multiple identities for purposes of redundancy, resource sharing, reliability and integrity.
 In peer-to-peer networks, the identity is used as an abstraction so that a remote entity can be aware of identities without necessarily knowing the correspondence of identities to local entities.
 By default, each distinct identity is usually assumed to correspond to a distinct local entity.
 In reality, many identities may correspond to the same local entity.

 An adversary may present multiple identities to a peer-to-peer network in order to appear and function as multiple distinct nodes.
 The adversary may thus be able to acquire a disproportionate level of control over the network, such as by affecting voting outcomes.

 In the context of (human) online communities, such multiple identities are sometimes known as sockpuppets.

 The less common term inverse-Sybil attack has been used to describe an attack in which many entities appear as a single identity.

+Sybil style attacks on online communities can often be mistaken as being performed by automated programs (bots).